 - to provide a forum for communication, sharing best practices and research, and exchanging ideas among those involved in economic and financial education;

-- to promote strong leadership, sound management and effective fund raising for economic education organizations;
+- to promote strong leadership, sound management and effective fund-raising strategies for economic education organizations;

 - to advance objective, non-partisan, and academically strong economic education programs;

-- to collaborate with the Council for Economic Education, affiliated state Councils and Centers, the Federal Reserve Banks, and other economics and financial literacy stake-holders, in mutually beneficial, reciprocal partnerships.
+- to collaborate with the Council for Economic Education, affiliated state Councils and Centers, the Federal Reserve Banks, and other economics and financial education stake-holders, in mutually beneficial, reciprocal partnerships to advance economic education;

 Benefits of NAEE Membership: